Free Internal Communications Plan Template for a successful, tailored strategy

 #3 Select Communication Channels

-An internal communications audit is a must-have to gauge content consumption across your communications channels.
+An internal communications audit is a must-have to gauge content consumption across your internal communications channels.
 It’s a best-practice review that you shouldn’t cut corners on.
 Begin by looking at your company’s content types and communications channels to gain valuable insights from employees and business partners.

 Decide which communication channels are most suitable for reaching your audience.
-Consider a mix of channels such as internal email, company intranet, team meetings, and social platforms.
+Consider a mix of channels, such as internal email, company intranet, team meetings, and social platforms.

 Best Practice: Ensure your choice of channels aligns with your audience’s preferences and accessibility.